 , who are also the current County Board members.

-Use of owned lands are governed by Illinois Compiled Statutes and by Ordinances, Rules, and Regulations of the District.
-View our General Use Regulation (Ordinance 124).
+Use of owned lands are governed by Illinois Compiled Statutes and by ordinances, rules, and regulations of the District.
+Download our General Use Regulations (Ordinance No. 124).

 Our first acquisition was a portion of Messenger Woods

 in 1930; by the end of 2015, more than 21,000 acres of land were owned, leased, or managed by the Forest Preserve District.

 In the current climate of rapid urbanization of Will County, open land preservation is all the more difficult and all the more important.

 Will County voters approved two referendum initiatives for the Forest Preserve District in 1999 and 2005, providing $165 million to the District, with $132 million going toward land preservation and $33 million devoted to site improvements.
 With these funds, we have acquired more than 8,600 acres of land in the past decade.

 Among the site improvements funded by the referenda have been complete renovations of Plum Creek Nature Center